femou1/pb-handbooks/pbst_handbook.md

 ---

-Exploiting is using any external program to alter gameplay, such as auto-clicking, macros, and Lua injectors/executors.
+Exploiting is using any external program to alter gameplay, such as macros, and Lua injectors/executors.
 Exploiting is against the Roblox Community Standards and Pinewood Builders Game rules.

 If the person is breaking PB Game rules and is still in the server, run the command "!call" in chat and call for PIA.
 Once the PIA joins, ***DO NOT*** **let others know of their presence in chat.** Although keep in mind that **exploiters are on Kill on Sight** and you should kill them.